Getting Into Practical Shooting - A Simple GuideShare on Facebook

-The key components to your gear are a good pistol holster, solid shooter's belt and something to carry rifle magazines and accessories.
+The key components to your gear are a good pistol holster, a solid shooter's belt, and something for carrying rifle magazines and accessories.
 The holster must be secure and of course, follow the rules of the discipline.

 In single-gun events, you won't necessarily need anything else but a belt, pistol holster, and mag pouches.
 A stiff belt can easily carry a couple of rifle magazines as well.